KxSystems/nano/README.md

 when testing files that you know are migrated to an object store, via the file system layer.

+### Running several tests with different thread count
+If you are interested how the storage medium scales with the number of parallel requests, then you can run `runSeveral.sh`.
+It simply calls `mthread.sh` with different thread numbers and does a log processing to generate a result CSV file.

 ## Results & potential errors